-Currently there is a $50 application fee for this program.
+Currently, there is a $50 application fee for domestic students.
+The fee for International Students is $80.
 Do NOT send any money to the department.
 This fee needs to be paid at the time of submitting the CollegeNet/Applyweb application.
-International students have additional fees.
-If you are an International student, please follow the instructions at the University of Houston International Admissions site.
-Note that the application fee for International Students is $75 in addition to the $50.
+If you are an International student, please follow the instructions on the Graduate School’s International Admissions page.
 All applicants must pay the required application fees at the time of submission of the CollegeNet application.
 Without the payment of fees, it will not be possible to successfully submit the application.
 You may find more information regarding fees here: http://www.uh.edu/financial/graduate/tuition-fees/college-fees/.

 Applicants may wait until they are accepted to our programs before they submit official transcripts.
 Unofficial transcripts can be uploaded to the ApplyWeb application.
 These transcripts must reflect at least the last 60 semester credit hours of course work or the equivalent.
 Evidence of award of degree, if applicable, must be reflected as well.

 Once accepted, final official transcripts should be sent electronically.
 If the institution does not allow for electronically-formatted requests, one official transcript from each institution previously attended is required.
 Official Transcripts must be sent in a sealed, signed envelope directly to: